aarontheadmin/aarontheadmin.github.io/_tabs/about.md

 Welcome to my blog which is essentially a place for me to document interesting, unique, or one-off findings in the journey of IT administration and PowerShell solutions, and hopefully of use to you.

-I am a well-rounded Systems Administrator with a strong focus on Microsoft technologies, and an emphasis on PowerShell automation for Microsoft or non-Microsoft environments/platforms.
-While infrastructure is my core expertise, I am also very security-centric to protect people, data, and systems, to ensure efficiencies, uptime, and productivity (like the [PAW security model](https://aka.ms/CyberPAW)).
+I am a well-rounded Systems Administrator with well over 15 years having a strong focus on Microsoft technologies, and an emphasis on PowerShell automation for Microsoft or non-Microsoft environments/platforms.
+While infrastructure is my core expertise, I am also very security-centric to protect people, data, and systems, to ensure efficiencies, uptime, and productivity (like using the [PAW security model](https://aka.ms/CyberPAW)).

 Some of my expertise lies in: